 If a battery pack drops below a certain charge capacity, the pack can become unchargeable.
 This is due to the charger not registering the pack as in a state to accept a charge.
 A battery that falls below the minimum level signals the end of its usable life (though it’s possible to “resurrect” some dead batteries).

 Editor’s Note: Check out these lithium-ion battery charging tips for our recommendations to maximize life and run-time.

 How Long Do Lithium-ion Batteries Last Compared to NiCad Batteries?

 Both varieties of the battery will self-discharge in storage.
 However, NiCad self-discharges at a rate of about 1–3% per day.
-Because of this, it wasn’t uncommon for an unused NiCad battery to require a recharge every four days or so—even if you never used it!
+Because of this, it wasn’t uncommon for an unused NiCad battery to require a recharge every couple of weeks or so—even if you never used it!

 Li-ion batteries also have a lot more technology at work than NiCad batteries ever did.
 Really, the comparison seems a little unfair and dated.
 Many manufacturers employ overload, over-discharge, and overheating protection for their Li-ion batteries.
 All of these technologies protect the battery.
 They also extend the expected life cycle.
 NiCad and NiMH batteries typically didn’t have these protections in place.

 So, while some may claim that NiCad batteries were also expected to last through 1000 charging cycles—you had to charge those packs many more times during their use.
 You also had to deal with the dreaded “battery memory effect”.
 OK, that’s the last time we’ll talk about old technology—we promise!

 Editor’s Note: Check out these lithium-ion battery maintenance tips to keep your batteries healthy over time.